The Effect of Interacting Dark Energy on Mass-Temperature Relation in Galaxy Clusters: Results and Discussion

 Fig. (\ref{Model_I graph}) illustrates how different inputs of $\alpha_c$ and $\alpha_x$ give different amounts of $\lambda_I$, for a small range from $-0.1$ to $0.1$ as an example.
 Colors denote different values of $\lambda_I$ for each given $\alpha_c$ and $\alpha_x$.
 The red line also constrains acceptable choices for these two parameters, according to Eq. (\ref{constraint_model_I}).
 Here, we chose the value of $c=5$ for a typical cluster and used NFW density profile to calculate $\nu$.
 All the points in the left-bottom corner of the figure (below the red line) are unacceptable and have no physical meaning due to our recent constraint.
 In this specific region, which has been deliberately chosen to be close to non-interacting models, every couple with $\alpha_c=-\alpha_x$ gives approximately the same value for $\lambda_I$, while $\alpha_c=\alpha_x$ results in very different numbers. \\

 For Models II, III and IV, there is only one interacting constant.
 For Model II, Fig. (\ref{figure_3}) makes a comparison between observational data and the outcome of obtained values for $\xi_1$ in \cite{vonMarttens:2018iav}.
 Similar to the previous cases, the result of "$SNe \, Ia + H_0$", which has given $\xi_1=-0.53$, violates Eq. (\ref{constraint_main}) and leads to negative temperatures.
 Despite Model I, "$SNe \, Ia + H_0 + CC$" (with $\xi_1=-0.07$) results in an allowable prediction for M-T relation, which is represented with the purple lines in Fig. (\ref{figure_3}).
 The characteristics of the other lines are selected similar to Figs. (\ref{figure_1}) and (\ref{figure_2}); with $\xi_1=-0.06$ for "$SNe \, Ia + H_0 + CC + BAO$" and $\xi_1=-0.010$ for "$Planck \, TT$".
 In this model, predictions of "$SNe \, Ia + H_0 + CC$" and "$SNe \, Ia + H_0 + CC + BAO$" are close to some observational data.
-For example, for the value of "$SNe \, Ia + H_0 + CC + BAO$", the result of the "First Possibility" in Moore density profile is approximately in agreement with Obs.
-2006. \\
+For example, "$SNe \, Ia + H_0 + CC + BAO$" result of the "Second Possibility" in NFW density profile and also the outcome of "$SNe \, Ia + H_0 + CC$" for the "First Possibility" in Burkert density profile are approximately in agreement with Obs.
+1999 and Obs.
+2001. \\